grant-dennison/color-experiment/README.md

-# Color Experiment
+# Palette Roulette

-A minimal web application for experimenting with color variations on pixel art.
+Experiment with color variations on pixel art.

+I wanted a tool for quickly trying out different colorings of pixel art.
+This tool allows rapidly trying out different colors on any image.